treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 - [`vagrant up`](https://www.vagrantup.com/docs/cli/up.html) will turn the virtual machine back on if it's currently "poweroff".
 - [`vagrant suspend`](https://www.vagrantup.com/docs/cli/suspend.html) will suspend the "running" virtual machine, its state will become "saved".
 - [`vagrant halt`](https://www.vagrantup.com/docs/cli/halt.html) will shut down the "running" virtual machine, its state will become "poweroff".
 - [`vagrant destroy`](https://www.vagrantup.com/docs/cli/destroy.html) will delete the virtual machine entirely.
-To use community Planet again, we will have to rebuild a new machine from scratch using `vagrant up`.
+To use the cli virtual machine again, we will have to rebuild a new machine from scratch using `vagrant up`.

-To conserve hardware resources of your computer, you could use `vagrant halt` to shutdown the virtual machine that's running your community Planet.
-Use `vagrant up` to turn the virtual machine back on when you need to access your community Planet again.
+To conserve hardware resources of your computer, you could use `vagrant halt` to shutdown the virtual machine that's running.
+Use `vagrant up` to turn the virtual machine back on when you need to access your cli again.

 ## More about Vagrant CLI